davistdaniel/chempleter/README.md

     For GUI, add it as an extra:

     ```bash
-    # use --extra cpu instead for --extra gpu128 for CPU inference
+    # use --extra cpu instead of --extra gpu128 for CPU inference
     uv sync --extra gui --extra gpu128
     ```

-## Usage
+### Usage
 * To start the GUI:

     ``uv run src/chempleter/gui.py``